 This is a special Artifact Type that is used to persist queries in the repository.
 Additional information on this topic is available in Section 3, Classification Systems in S-RAMP.

-UserDefinedArtifactType:
+ExtendedArtifactType:

-The UserDefinedArtifactType allows clients to create their own artifact type when it is not pre-defined in an S-RAMP model.
-The userType property is intended to provide an indication of the object type.
+The ExtendedArtifactType allows clients to create their own extended artifact model when it is not pre-defined by the S-RAMP specification.
+The extendedType property is intended to provide an indication of the artifact type.

 Modeling SOA Concepts